sfcta/fast-trips-validation/README.md

 1. [CHTS_to_FToutput.py](scripts/CHTS_to_DynoPath/CHTS_to_FToutput.py): this script takes in `w_gpstrips.csv` file from CHTS as input and identifies distinct transit trips and various components such as sub-mode, access/egress, transfer etc. There are some assumptions regarding maximum walk time, initial wait time, transfer wait time etc. The output file is called `CHTS_ft_output.csv`.

 2. [add_StopID_RouteID_CHTS_v2.py](scripts/CHTS_to_DynoPath/add_StopID_RouteID_CHTS_v2.py): the latest version of this script uses `CHTS_ft_output.csv` as input and based on lat-long and time stamp information, attempts to identify not only transit stops (boarding/alighting/transfer) but also specific transit trips (service ids) for a given transit network and schedule ([GTFS-Plus][gtfs-plus-url]).
 This helps in the identification of the detailed transit path that could have been used by the respondent which in turn can be compared to that found by Fast-Trips.
 The output file is `CHTS_FToutput_wStops_wRoutes_v2.csv`.

+3. **Add Origin/Destination TAZ**: the processed output file from the previous step contains the origin and destination lat-longs of transit trips.
+These need to be geocoded to TAZs so that TAZ-TAZ level transit demand can be generated and then run through Fast-Trips path-finding.
+The paths found by Fast-Trips can be validated against those inferred from survey GPS traces.
+Geocoding needs to be done using an offline process (for example using ArcGIS) in which `A_lon,A_lat` are mapped to `A_TAZ` (origin zone) and `B_lon,B_lat` are mapped to `B_TAZ` (destination zone).
+The output file is `CHTS_FToutput_wTAZ.csv`.

+4. [output_dynopath.py](scripts/CHTS_to_DynoPath/output_dynopath.py): this is the final step that outputs the converted survey in dyno-path format.
+However, it needs to be run in two steps:
+- In the first step (`RUNMODE = 1`), the script computes a few additional variables and outputs the `pathset_links.csv` file.
+This file is used by the dyno-demand conversion script to generate a demand file for Fast-Trips as a trip list.
+- The trip file in turn is used as an additional input in the second step (`RUNMODE = 2`) to output `pathset_paths.csv` file.

 ## CHTS Validation Dashboard
 This section describes using Fast-Trips output and survey data (both in dyno-path format) to create input files for a calibration and validation dashboard in Tableau.